isabelarvelo/careerhub/README.md

 - data_transformation.py: Contains the code to transform the data and load it into the database.
 - mp2-data/: Contains the data files used to populate the database.
 - docker-compose.yml: Contains the configuration for the Docker containers.
-- Dockerfile: Contains the configuration to set up Docker image for application
 - requirements.txt: Contains the dependencies for the project.
 - schema_design.png: Contains the schema design for the jobs, industries, and companies collections.

-## Contributing

-Contributions to CareerHub are welcome!
-Please feel free to submit a Pull Request.

 ## Generative AI Usage